-The modern addict is a very different image than ones of past decades.
+The modern addict is a very different image than the ones of the past decades.
 The addicts of our time are getting their fix from a range of online distractions.
-There is a great deal of literature and research that has gone into the narcotic effects of these sites such as: Twitter, Pinterest and, of course, Facebook.
+There is a great deal of literature and research that has gone into the narcotic effects of these sites such as Twitter, Pinterest, and, of course, Facebook.

 In the modern age of selling distraction, it is the companies that can quickly form strong user habits that come out on top.
 These companies have a clever web of internal triggers that will cause users to visit their site without an external prompt.

 Marketing goes out of the window with habit-forming products.
 These companies simply become part of the daily routines of their customers.
 This is called the: ‘first-to-mind’ characteristic.
 When the customer is bored, sad, interested in a topic or has a spare moment they immediately think of the product and company.

 While it sounds very simple to create this kind of company as there are so many of these sites already active, it isn’t as straightforward.
 Manufacturing desire is a skill that takes time to develop.
 The successful companies are the ones that can create the right hook for their customers.

 Habit-forming technology has some identifying characteristics that come up in everything from video games to advertising campaigns.
 These are the five steps to create an effective hook.
 Although the process can be applied to a varied selection of companies and products this guide is focused on consumer Internet companies.

 The start of the process is what powers whether it is successful or not.
 Most of the time the triggers work in a combination of both external and internal ones.
 The technology will provide the customer with an external trigger to start a cycle towards an internal trigger.
 Some example external triggers are links on a website, an email, or an app icon.
 The feelings that these external triggers create will eventually become internalized, and a habit is formed.